Every Time Batman Broke His No-Killing Rule In The Movies

 The Dark Knight (2008)

-I also counted two deaths, courtesy of Christian Bale’s Batman, in the second chapter of Christopher Nolan’s Dark Knight trilogy - both of which also involve Two-Face.
+I also counted two deaths, courtesy of Christian Bale’s Batman, in the second chapter of Christopher Nolan’s Dark Knight trilogy.
+Both of them also happen to involve Two-Face.

-The first is during one of The Dark Knight’s coolest sequences in which Bats is trying to rescue a still uncorrupted Harvey Dent (Aaron Eckhart) from Joker’s (Heath Ledger) capture and, in the process, kills his truck driver with a head-on collision.
+The first occurs during one of The Dark Knight’s coolest sequences in which Bats tries to rescue a still uncorrupted Harvey Dent (Aaron Eckhart) from Joker’s (Heath Ledger) capture and, in the process, kills his truck driver with a head-on collision.
 The second is when he stops Two-Face from murdering Jim Gordon’s (Gary Oldman) son in front of him by causing him to plummet to his death, which seems to have been his last possible option.

 Batman Begins (2005)